Repooc/CritMatic/README.md

 ## Planned:

 - Configuration options for more fonts, colors and animations and more.
-- Adding the tooltip information to the spellbook.
+- Adding the tooltip information to the spell-book.
+- Chat Messages are gold for crits.
+-

 ## Change Log: